ngs-lang/ngs/readme.md

 Running
 =======

-See `server.js`.
-Instructions are at the top of the file.
+`nodejs ngs/run-script.js SCRIPT_NAME.ngs`

 Contributing
 ============

-Fork on GitHub, work on whatever you like or what's in `doc/todo.md`, make a pull request.
+Fork on GitHub, work on whatever you like or what's in `doc/todo.org`, make a pull request.

 Features
 ========